zealbell/TetrisView/README.md

 ```
 #XML Attributes Syntax

-    unit:"the percentage of the screen-width(p.o.s) for each block that makes up the tetris"
+    unit:"the percentage of the screen-width(p.o.sw) for each block that makes up the tetris"
     radius:"radius of your choice in dp/px"
     tetris: "[name-of-tetris:left-pad,top-pad,right-pad,bottom-pad]number-of-blocks#topMargin in terms of number-of-blocks"

-#XML Attributes Butchered in details
+*#XML Attributes Butchered in details*
   name-of-tetris => can either be 'vert-tetris' or 'horz-tetris' since tetris components can either be classified horizontal or vertical
   padd => the padds take the dimension of the radius(dp/px) hence only numeric values are required
   tetris => can be have more than a combination of vertical and horizontal tetrises(see below).